 The PDC is the primary qualification in Permaculture.
 PDC courses follow a syllabus established by Bill Mollison – most PDCs worldwide will cover the same fundamentals, but details will vary under the influence of both the bioregion and the individual tutor.
 Some people undertake more than one PDC during their lives in order to learn from different tutors.
 There are three flavours of PDC course, equivalent in content, but arranged to suit the time availability of students.
-In both cases the formal tuition time amounts to at least 72 hours:
+In all cases the formal tuition time amounts to at least 72 hours:

 The Residential (or block) PDC

 A two-week intensive course, usually residential on a permaculture property with a group of around a dozen students.
 There are usually one or two lead tutors and there may be guest tutors for some topics.
 Many people describe a residential PDC as a life-changing experience, and enduring friendships are often formed with fellow students.

 A series of 8-9 weekend courses held at approximately monthly intervals, designed for people who find it difficult to set aside a block of time to attend a residential course.
 There are usually one or two lead tutors and there may be guest tutors for some modules.
 Typically the PDC is awarded for completion of 7 out of 8 or 8 out of 9 modules, with the first (Introductory) and last (design project) modules being compulsory.
 Many courses are open to people taking a more limited number of modules (and not gaining a PDC) or to obtaining a PDC over two series of modules if the student cannot attend some modules in the first year.
 While it can lack the feeling of a tight-knit group found in a residential PDC course, the modular approach allows time for practise, reflection and homework between modules.
 Because there are no (or fewer) accommodation costs, a modular PDC is usually cheaper than a residential one.